Enalean/tuleap-documentation-en/languages/en/user-guide/svn.rst

     in receiving the email notification just need to subscribe to the mailing list.
 In addition, the |SYSPRODUCTNAME| mailing list manager will archive all the email messages which can prove very useful for future reference.
-See ? for mailing list creation.
+See :ref:`mailing-lists` for mailing list creation.

 A Typical Subversion Life Cycle
 ===============================